 CCRPI (College and Career Readiness Performance Index) is a comprehensive school improvement, accountability, and communication platform for all educational stakeholders that will promote college and career readiness for all Georgia public school students.
-Click on the link below to view Adamson Middle School's CCRPI report to see the school's 2011-2012 accountability report card.
+More Please feel free to review our accountability report from last year.

 All Adamson Middle School students are required to wear uniforms.
 For information about the uniform dress code and the student uniform contract, please look below.

 2014-2015 Uniform Dress Code